-The first chapter gives a concise overview of the biographies and thoughts of Muḥammad ʿAbduh, Rashīd Riḍā, Sayyid Quṭb and Ibn ʿĀshūr.
-It is not quite clear why they are not discussed in chronological order; Sayyid Quṭb comes in between Muḥammad ʿAbduh and Rashīd Riḍā who, incidentally, is said to have founded al-Manār ‘with ʿAbduh’s and al-Afghānī’s collaboration’ (p.
-39).
-This is implausible since al-Afghānī passed away in Istanbul in the year al-Manār was started and Rashīd Riḍā never had a chance to meet him.
+The first chapter gives a concise overview of the biographies and thoughts of Muḥammad ʿAbduh, Rashīd Riḍā, Sayyid Quṭb, and Ibn ʿĀshūr.
+It is not quite clear why they are not discussed in chronological order; Sayyid Quṭb comes in between Muḥammad ʿAbduh and Rashīd Riḍā.
+Riḍā is also described as having founded al-Manār “with ʿAbduh’s and al-Afghānī’s collaboration” (p.
+39), but al-Afghānī passed away in Istanbul in the year al-Manār was started and Rashīd Riḍā never had a chance to meet him.
 Such minor inaccuracies are rare, however.
-Overall, Mubarak demonstrates admirable skill at summarizing complex debates with just the right level of detail.
-This is evident, for example, in her nuanced discussion and treatment of categories and intellectual labels such as ‘Salafi’ and ‘Islamist,’ which is short enough to keep the readers’ focus on the exegetes themselves but long enough to allow them to situate their intellectual contributions.
-She also convincingly places the exegetes in two distinctive contexts that shape their discourse – Muḥammad ʿAbduh and Rashīd Riḍā in a colonial or quasi-colonial setting, Sayyid Quṭb and Ibn ʿĀshūr in an independent nation state with a secular project that they became increasingly disenchanted with.
+Overall, Mubarak demonstrates admirable skill in summarizing complex debates with just the right level of detail.
+This is evident, for example, in her nuanced discussion and treatment of categories and intellectual labels such as “Salafi” and “Islamist,” which is short enough to keep the readers’ focus on the exegetes themselves but long enough to allow them to situate their intellectual contributions.
+She also convincingly places the exegetes in two distinctive contexts that shape their discourse: ʿAbduh and Riḍā in a colonial or quasi-colonial setting, Quṭb and Ibn ʿĀshūr in an independent nation-state with a secular project that they became increasingly disenchanted with.

-The second chapter describes the way in which emerging discourses on women’s rights are reflected in the three Qur’anic commentaries, both through their attempt to refute Western critiques and through the denunciation of what the exegetes perceived as bad practice on the part of Muslims.
-Either way, Muslim institutions and norms were constantly measured against an imagined or real European standard, and a certain degree of gender-consciousness became inevitable – which is, as Mubarak clarifies, not necessarily the same thing as a feminist engagement with the Qur’an.
-She furthermore rightly points out the dilemmas and contradictions resulting from approaches such as Sayyid Quṭb’s who, on the one hand, claimed superiority for Islam in terms of women’s rights and, on the other hand, rejected liberalism and egalitarianism as alien concepts that were destroying families.
-Maybe the temporal dimension could have been made a bit clearer here, because in the decades between Muḥammad ʿAbduh’s exegetical lectures and Ibn ʿĀshūr’s tafsīr, as everywhere in the world, the status of women in Arab societies had changed significantly and notions of women’s rights had changed accordingly.
-Mubarak is, of course, aware of this, but what this means for the topics and concerns discussed in the Qur’anic commentaries might have been made more explicit.
+The second chapter describes the ways in which emerging discourses on women’s rights are reflected in the three Qurʾānic commentaries, both through their attempt to refute Western critiques and through the denunciation of what the exegetes perceived as bad practice on the part of Muslims.
+Either way, Muslim institutions and norms were constantly measured against an imagined or real European standard and a certain degree of gender-consciousness became inevitable, which is, as Mubarak clarifies, not necessarily the same thing as a feminist engagement with the Qurʾān.
+She furthermore rightly points out the dilemmas and contradictions resulting from approaches such as Quṭb’s who, on the one hand, claimed superiority for Islam in terms of women’s rights and, on the other hand, rejected liberalism and egalitarianism as alien concepts that were destroying families.
+Maybe the temporal dimension could have been made a bit clearer here because, in the decades between Muḥammad ʿAbduh’s exegetical lectures and Ibn ʿĀshūr’s tafsīr, the status of women in Arab societies had changed significantly and notions of women’s rights had changed accordingly, as they had everywhere in the world.
+Mubarak is, of course, aware of this, but what this means for the topics and concerns discussed in the Qurʾānic commentaries might have been made more explicit.

-By this point in the book, it becomes impossible for the reader to overlook the outstanding sophistication of Ibn ʿĀshūr’s scholarship.
-For example, he was the only one among the exegetes studied here who did not buy into the apologetic backstory that pre-Islamic Arab women had no rights and were being treated like cattle, which was designed to highlight the revolutionary improvement Islam brought for women but was based on little evidence.
-Generally, Ibn ʿĀshūr’s Qur’anic commentary frequently emerges as the most interesting of the works analyzed in the book.
+By this point in the book, the reader cannot fail to have observed the outstanding sophistication of Ibn ʿĀshūr’s scholarship.
+For example, he was the only one among the exegetes studied here who did not buy into the apologetic backstory that pre-Islamic Arab women had no rights and were treated like cattle, one designed to highlight the revolutionary improvement Islam brought for women but based on little evidence.
+Generally, Ibn ʿĀshūr’s Qurʾānic commentary frequently emerges as the most interesting of the works analyzed in the book.